bluescan/tacentview/docs/cli.md

         valid channel should be specified otherwise the default is used.
 Eg. RG tests the red and green channels. abG tests alpha, blue, and green.

---op crop[mode,x,y,mw,mh,fill*]
+--op crop[mode,x,y,xw,yh,fill*]
   Crops an image.
 You get to specify the lower-left origin and either a new width/height or the top-right corner.
 The values are pixels starting at 0.
   If the crop area you specify goes outside the image being processed, the fill colour is used.
 The resultant image must be at least 4x4.
   mode: Coordinate mode.
 Either abs* or rel.
-In absolute mode mw and mh are the
+In absolute mode xw and yh are the
         position of the top right extent of the crop area.
 Pixels outside of this are cropped.
-In relative mode mw and mh are the new width and height of the cropped image.
+In relative mode xw and yh are the new width and height of the cropped image.
   x:    The x of the lower-left origin of the crop area.
 Included in final
         pixels.
 Defaults to 0*.
   y:    The y of the lower-left origin of the crop area.
 Included in final
         pixels.
 Defaults to 0*.
-  mw:   The max x of the upper-right extent of the crop area OR the new image
+  xw:   The max x of the upper-right extent of the crop area OR the new image
         width if in rel mode.
 Included in final pixels.
 Defaults to 3* in absolute mode or 4* in relative mode.
 Both defaults result in a 4x4.
-  mh:   The max y of the upper-right extent of the crop area OR the new image
+  yh:   The max y of the upper-right extent of the crop area OR the new image
         height if in rel mode.
 Included in final pixels.
 Defaults to 3* in absolute mode or 4* in relative mode.
 Both defaults result in a 4x4.
   fill: Fill colour.
 Specify the colour using a hexadecimal in the form